Skip to content

 Mrs. Miranti, on how Joyful's parenting classes changed her

 For Mrs. Miranti, Joyful feels like a small community, not a very formal school.
 The parenting classes gave her something she needed: understanding.
-With new knowledge, Mrs. Miranti learned to see the world from Kazu's perspective: "Even though as adults we might think 'oh come on, that's easy' -- it turns out it really is hard for them."
+With new knowledge, Mrs. Miranti learned to see the world from Kazu's perspective: "Even though as adults we might think 'oh come on, that's easy,' but it turns out it really is hard for them."

 Mrs. Miranti's fear isn't that Kazu can't learn, but that he'll stop wanting to learn.
 She worries that if Kazu were placed in a conventional school full of targets, the child who used to talk about clouds and the moon since age one might gradually lose his curiosity.

 That's why Mrs. Miranti wants Kazu to continue to Joyful Elementary.
 Kazu still loves volcanoes, earthquakes, and everything about the earth.
 And the cost?
-"Don't make it too expensive so both of them can get in" -- because she wants Kazu's younger sibling to experience the same thing.
+"Don't make it too expensive so both of them can get in," because she wants Kazu's younger sibling to experience the same thing.

 Free trial available